 Ecology papers report results supporting the tested hypotheses less often than papers in most other fields of science and social science.
 I leave it to you to decide if that’s good, bad, both, or neither.
 I also leave it to you to decide if you should believe it.
 The sample sizes are small, and I haven’t read the underlying paper to check the methods, so treat this with a lot of caution.

 Research on why academics tend to be political liberals.
 Short version: it’s self-selection.
 My question: is this a problem, and if it is what could or should be done about it?
-After all, we worry about self-selection on the basis of other attributes that aren’t, or shouldn’t be, germane to teaching and research, like gender and ethnicity. (ht Economist’s View)
+After all, we worry about self-selection on the basis of other attributes that aren’t, or shouldn’t be, germane to teaching and research (well, not in all contexts), like gender and ethnicity. (ht Economist’s View)

 Servedio et al. (open access) is a nice little paper on the importance of “proof of concept models” in evolutionary biology (and any other field).
 I like their point that asking how such models can be tested is the wrong question to ask.
 The model is a test–of our verbal intuitions.
 And I really like how the paper goes beyond general philosophical remarks and uses specific examples from evolutionary biology to illustrate its points.